tonk-labs/gribi/TECHNICAL.md

     B --> |Signal| a2
 ```

----

 ## Propagating information

 RootSystems can also signal back to clients.
 Remember, a signal is just an operation or transform on some data.
 In the case where RootSystems transmit a signal it's a receipt of some transform or operation.
 Gribi defines an interface to receive these receipts and transform them into a new data type called PCD.

 PCD, or "Proof-Carrying Data", are self-evident blobs of data — that is, data which carries with itself a proof of its computation.
 PCD was first described by Alessandro Chiesa and only recently codified into a JSON format by the 0xParc PCD team.
-Gribi uses a more generalized version of the PCD SDK format in the hopes of defining an emergent standard.
+Gribi uses a more generalized version of the PCD SDK format in the hopes of helping to define an emergent standard.

 PCDs are an excellent tool to federate bits of verified computation out to non-native networks and systems.